KaiKaizxc/SC1015-Mini-Project/README.md

     print("Decision Tree test mse = ",tree_test_mse," & mae = ",tree_test_mae," & rmse = ", sqrt(tree_test_mse))
     print("Random Forest test mse = ",rf_test_mse," & mae = ",rf_test_mae," & rmse = ", sqrt(rf_test_mse))
     ```

+   <p>Our group included code for if a singular Decision Tree was used for regression only as a comparison to the Random Forest model.
+Out of the multiple times that we ran the model, RMSE, MSE and MAE values were all generally lower in the Random Forest model, showing that the Random Forest process does help improve the accuracy of the model.</p>
+    <h3>Machine Learning:K Nearest Neighbors</h3>